 Since the publication of the Manifesto for Agile Software Development in 2001, adaptive approaches to project delivery gained momentum challenging the traditional predictive approaches, especially for software development projects.

 Over the past decade, agile project management has gained popularity as a means of effectively dealing with today's project uncertainty.
-Quite successful for small software development teams, Agile frameworks caught the attention of Project Managers as a way to improve the likelihood of a successful delivery and Agile project management is often touted as the de facto standard for executing projects.
+Quite successful for small software development teams, Agile frameworks caught the attention of Project Managers as a way to improve the likelihood of successful delivery.
+The Agile PMP certification program is often touted as the de facto standard for executing projects.